Young Scottish Filmmakers Prize

 Terms and Conditions

-• You must be 18 or older to submit a film to the Young Scottish Filmmakers Prize Competition.
+• Applicants must be 18 or older to submit a film to the Young Scottish Filmmakers Prize competition.

-• You must have been no older than 25 at the time of making the film.
+• Applicants must be no older than 25 at the time of completing the film.

-• The short film submitted must be no longer than 20 minutes.
+• The short film submitted must be between 2-20 minutes in duration.

 • The short film must have been completed in the last 24 months and cannot have been submitted to this specific prize in the past.

-• To be considered the film must have been made in Scotland, and the applicant must be currently based in Scotland.
+• To be considered the film must have been primarily produced in Scotland, and the applicant must currently reside in Scotland.

 • Please make sure you provide the correct information about the circumstances of your film, to ensure the film is considered in the most suitable category.